Iksal: Ottoman Empire

-In 1517, the village was included in the Ottoman empire with the rest of Palestine, and in the 1596 tax-records it appeared as Ksal, located in the Nahiya of Tabariyya of the Safad Sanjak.
+In 1517, the village came under the rule of the Ottoman Empire.
+In 1596 tax-records it appeared as Ksal, located in the Nahiya of Tabariyya of the Safad Sanjak.
 The population was 17 households and 1 bachelor, all Muslim.
 They paid a tax rate of 25% on agricultural products, which included wheat, barley, summer crops, fruit trees, occasional revenues, goats and beehives; a total of 6,633 Akçe.

 In 1738 Richard Pococke passed by the place, which he called Zal.
 He noted that near it was "many sepulchres cut in the rock, some of them are like stone coffins above-ground, others are cut into the rock, like graves, some of them have stone covers over them, so that formerly this might be no inconsiderable place."
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as Iksad.

 Edward Robinson, who passed by the village in 1838, repeated Pocockes assertion that Iksal had many sepulchres.

 In 1863 Henry Baker Tristram saw the remains of a "Crusader" tower in Iksal, while in 1875, Victor Guérin found it to have 400 inhabitants, all Muslim.
 In 1881, the PEF's Survey of Western Palestine (SWP) described Iksal as "a large stone village, built in the plains, with a conspicuous square tower, surrounded by gardens and containing about 400 Moslims, many caves and cisterns."

 A population list from about 1887 showed that Iksal had about 600 Muslim inhabitants.

-British Mandate
+British mandate

 At the time of the 1922 census of Palestine Iksal had a population of 621 Muslims, increasing slightly in the 1931 census to 752, still all Muslims, in a total of 166 houses.

 In the 1945 statistics the population was 1,110, all Muslims, while the total land area was 16,009 dunams, according to an official land and population survey.
 Of this, 581 were allocated for plantations and irrigable land, 13,029 for cereals, while 47 dunams were classified as built-up (urban) areas.